-As described in Section 2, a pronounced Aitken mode in the aerosol size distribution is a common feature during the Arctic summertime, as demonstrated by Croft et al. (2016b), who identified this feature in long-term monitoring data sets from both the Alert and Zeppelin ground stations (Fig. 6).
-One of the major findings from NETCARE is the widespread prevalence of 5-50 nm ultrafine particles in the summertime Canadian Arctic (Burkart et al., 2017b; Collins et al., 2017; Willis et al., 2016, 2017) and their ability to activate as CCN (Burkart et al., 2017a; Chaubey et al., 2019).
+5-50 nm ultrafine particles in the summertime Canadian Arctic (Burkart et al., 2017b; Collins et al., 2017; Willis et al., 2016, 2017) and their ability to activate as CCN (Burkart et al., 2017a; Chaubey et al., 2018).
 While previous ship-based measurements in similar regions in late summer and fall had demonstrated new particle formation and growth events, their frequency was low.
 For example, in the fall period of late August to the end of September 2008, only 3 such events were observed over a five week observation period, whereas no events were observed at all in October 2007 (Chang et al., 2011b).
 By comparison, NETCARE measurements in mid-July to mid-August 2016 observed enhancements in 5-50 nm particles 41 % of the time in a spatially heterogeneous manner (Collins et al., 2017).
 Characterization of the summertime source of particles is provided in Fig. 7, wherein the number of particles between 15 and 30 nm (N15-N30) is highly enhanced at Alert in July and August, before rapidly declining in September (see Supplementary Information for details).
-As discussed in the Supplementary Information, natural sources are estimated to contribute 20%-80% of the 30-50 nm particles during July and August.
 NETCARE aircraft measurements in July 2014 also demonstrated the spatial heterogeneity of 5-50 nm particle numbers in the inversion layer, with the highest concentrations observed over marine and cloudy regions and little detectable enhancement over ice-covered areas (Burkart et al., 2017b).
 These aircraft measurements also indicate that the numbers of these tiny particles in the free troposphere are spatially homogeneous and considerably lower than those measured in the inversion layer, indicative of a boundary layer source.

 Significant growth of 5-50 nm particles to CCN sizes was clear from each observational platform.
 At Alert (Fig. 7), the summertime enhancement in particles between 15 nm and 30 nm (N15-N30) coincides with the increase of particles in the 50 to 100 nm size range (N50-N100), which is also the size of particle activation diameters observed in the field (see Section 4.3).
-Interestingly, using FTIR absorption of particulates collected on filters, the ratio of aerosol organic material to sulfate was also observed to increase during this time period, and the region of amide functional groups indicates a contribution of organic components from breakdown of seabird urea in guano (Leaitch et al., 2018).
+Interestingly, using FTIR absorption of particulates collected on filters, the ratio of aerosol organic material to sulfate was also observed to increase during this time period, and the region of amide functional groups indicates a contribution of organic components from breakdown of seabird urea in guano (Leaitch et al., 2018b).
 Likewise, a particle growth episode was clearly observed over the ice-free Lancaster Sound, in which the numbers of 5-50 nm particles and CCN increased in concert with the measured organic content of the PM1 aerosol (Willis et al., 2016).
 Across the entire aircraft campaign, the numbers of CCN were most strongly enhanced above background levels when the air had recently been at low altitude over open water (Fig. 8a), when the wind speeds were low, and when the organic-to-sulfate ratio of the particles was high (Willis et al., 2017).

 This marine influence is consistent with summertime single-particle mass spectrometric measurements of trimethylamine-containing particles in the marine boundary layer that were largely externally mixed with sea-salt-containing particles (Fig. 9) (Köllner et al., 2017).